lucastsutsui/EmbML/README.md

 ## Input Models

 EmbML accepts a trained model through the file that contains its serialized object.
 For instance, a classification model, built with WEKA, shall be serialized into a file using the _ObjectOutputStream_ and _FileOutputStream_ classes (available in Java).
+[Example of saving a WEKA model using its GUI.](https://machinelearningmastery.com/save-machine-learning-model-make-predictions-weka/).

-As for the scikit-learn models, they shall be saved using the _dump_ function, from _pickle_ module.
+As for the scikit-learn models, they shall be serialized using the _dump_ function, from _pickle_ module.
+An example is provided in <https://scikit-learn.org/stable/modules/model_persistence.html>.

 ## Supported Classification Models